Carbon Footprint 'Project Zero'

 • In April 2024 we installed 73 Solar panels covering the gym roof; it has an ROI of just 4 years, and the equivalent CO2 impact of planting 50 trees per year over the next 20 years.

-• In 2025 we plan to install a ground based Solar array and invest in battery storage.
+• Coming in 2025: Water re-cycling, installation of a ground based solar array and investment in battery storage.

 • The overall impact of these changes and the £120k investment so far is significant in our journey to be carbon neutral and by 2030 we estimate our realistic carbon emission could be reduced significantly to just 10 tonnes.